 - Review your insurance coverage and contact your insurance agent to guide you on how to file a claim if qualified.

 In case of an accident, it is necessary to check your insurance coverage to determine if you’re qualified for an insurance claim.
-Not all accidents are eligible for insurance claims as certain terms and conditions apply.
-Some factors determine eligibility for insurance claims.
-It includes:
+Moreover, not all accidents are eligible for insurance claims as certain terms and conditions apply.
+Some factors determine eligibility for insurance claims, it includes the following:

 A deductible is the amount of money the insured agrees to pay for the repair in case of an accident.
 Insurance coverage with deductibles only allows the filing of insurance claims after repair expenses exceed your deductibles.
 Only collision and comprehensive coverage carry deductibles.